Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

 3: After I reply to your email, ship your pod to my UPS mailbox below and let me know your tracking number.
 All shipping carriers are accepted! *You must include "Unit #341" in the address!
 Repairs will cost more if damage occurs during shipping, so pack it well!

 Nic's Fix 12819 SE 38th St #341 Bellevue, WA 98006

 Your tracking will show it as delivered before I have it!
-Rest assured it is safe at the UPS store waiting for me, I just don't know who's has shown up yet until I pick them up.
+Rest assured, it is signed for and safe at the UPS store waiting for me.

-4: After I pick your pod up from UPS, I'll shoot you a message with a link to watch the repairs live on YouTube!
+4: After I pick your pod up, I'll shoot you a message with a link to watch the repairs live on YouTube!
+Most are done within 1-3 business days.
 If repairs are successful, payment can then be made by PayPal, CashApp, Zelle, Venmo or Apple Pay.
 If it's not repairable, there's no charge!

 5: Get your HomePod back, try it out, then leave a review on my TrustPilot!